 At the age of 14, Dr. John R. L. Woods was studying medicine and living at the District Royal Medical Benevolent College in Epsom, Surrey, England.
 He studied there from 1891 to 1894.
-In a publication documenting biographies of Epsom Graduates, it states that Dr. Woods received his medical education at Selwyn College, (a constituent college of Cambridge University) and at St. Thomas Hospital.
+In a publication documenting biographies of Epsom graduates, it states that Dr. Woods received his medical education at Selwyn College, (a constituent college of Cambridge University) and at St. Thomas Hospital.
 To be more specific, Dr. Woods graduated B.A. in 1897, M.R.C.S. and L.R.C.P in 1902.
 Following his post-graduate studies, he interned as the House Physician at the Bradford Royal Infirmary

 Dr. Woods married Caroline Mary Pickering on the 30th of April, 1907 in St. George’s, Leeds County, England.
 She was born in Huddersfield, Yorkshire, England on the 19th of July 1875.
-She was the second of 4 children born to George and Mary Rebecca Pickering.
-Mr. Pickering was an insurance agent and a pawn broker.
-Mrs. Woods siblings were; Frank, George and Alice.
+She was the second of 4 children born to George Pickering and the former Mary Rebecca Sykes.
+Mr. Pickering was an insurance agent and a pawn broker and her siblings were; Frank, George and Alice.
 Mrs. Woods was a registered nurse and in 1901 she was working in the Royal Portsmouth Hospital in Portsmouth, England.

 Dr. and Mrs. Woods had two children, Elizabeth Mary Woods was born on the 29th of April, 1908 and Robert Patrick Woods was born on the 1st of February, 1910.
 Both children were born in Worthen, Shropshire in Wales.
-Dr. Woods had a general family practice in Worthen.
+Dr. Woods had a general family medical practice in Worthen.
 He was also the Medical Officer of Health.
 After he left Worthen he lived in London, England where he was the resident Medical Officer for the East London Hospital.

 Dr. and Mrs. Woods and their 2 children, Elizabeth and Robert emigrated to Chatham in May of 1920.
 On their entry declaration, Dr. Woods listed Dr. J. W. Coulter as a contact.
-In an interview by the Chatham Daily Planet dated the 4th of June, 1920, Dr. Woods states that his medical specialty is children’s diseases.
+In an interview by the Chatham Daily Planet in the June 4th, 1920 edition, Dr. Woods stated that his medical specialty was children’s diseases.
 According to the 1921 census, Dr. and Mrs. Woods and their children were residing at 124 Stanley Ave., in Chatham.
 Dr. Wood’s medical practice was advertised in the 1921-1922 and the 1922-1923 Vernon City of Chatham Directory.
 His office was located at 61 King St., West.

 Mrs. Woods died on the 8th of November, 1956 at St. Andrews Hospital in Chippenham, Wiltshire.
-Dr. Woods died on the 14th of June, 1959 at West Wales General Hospital.
-His daughter Elizabeth, a spinster, was the benefactor of his will.
+Dr. Woods died on the 14th of June, 1959 at the West Wales General Hospital in Carmarthenshire, U.K. His daughter Elizabeth, “a spinster”, was the benefactor of his will.

 **Dr. James Walter Coulter also appears on the Chatham-Kent Physician Tribute website.